 It could be argued that, for Burns, the lassies tended to be a fatal attraction.
 However, the legacy is in a canon of love poetry that spans the range of emotions from celebration of physical intimacy, through the pain of loss and separation, to the celebration of enduring friendship.

 Edinburgh is Scotland's shining capital city: a place packed with history from its castle to its palace and every wynd and close in between.

 Edinburgh is the world’s first UNESCO City of Literature, and home to the Edinburgh International Book Festival – the perfect fit.

 Few people realise that, outside of London, Edinburgh has more literary associations than any other part of Britain.

 English is the main language spoken in Scotland today and has been the since the 18th Century.
-However, there are a wide range of different accents and dialects spoken across the country.
+However, there are a wide range of different languages, accents and dialects spoken across the country.